tavily-ai/tavily-mcp/README.md

 1. Open Cline in VS Code
 2. Click on the Cline icon in the sidebar
-3. Navigate to the "Marketplace" tab
+3. Navigate to the "MCP Servers" tab ( 4 squares )
-4. Find and click on "Tavily MCP" to install it with one click
+4. Search "Tavily" and click "install"
+5. When prompted, enter your Tavily API key

 Alternatively, you can manually set up the Tavily MCP server in Cline: